markmelvin/pyQA400/readme.txt

 - Under Common Properties > References, you'll likely need to remove and re-add a reference to the QAAnalyzer application.
 Browse to wherever you installed it and add the reference to QAAnalyzer.exe.
+- You probably need to fix the tools version as well, depending on your version of Visual Studio
 - Click Build > Build Solution

 If all goes well, the build should succeed and you will have a .dll and a test executable.